 Exclusive to Workspace Customers, Informed Funding events help businesses learn about all aspects of funding and provide invaluable networking opportunities.
 Find out more about how you can boost your company’s coffers through attending Workspace events by browsing our online calendar.

 If your business is looking for a new home in London, why not see what we have to offer?
-Browse our portfolio of office, studio, meeting and co-working space across 64 properties in London here.
+Browse our portfolio of office, studio, meeting and co-working space across over 60 properties in London here.